 In 1971, the Supreme Court in Bivens adopted an “implied cause of action theory” that permits a plaintiff to seek damages from federal officers for the unreasonable search and seizure in plaintiff’s home.
 See Bivens v.
 Six Unknown Named Agents of Fed.
 Bureau of Narcotics, 403 U.S. 388 (1971).
 Since then, the Supreme Court has limited the scope of Bivens actions.
 See Egbert v.
 Boule, 596 U.S. 482 (2022).
 Egbert “emphasized that recognizing a cause of action under Bivens is a ‘disfavored judicial activity.’”
 Id. at 491 (quoting Ziglar v.
 Abassi, 582 U.S. 120, 121 (2017)).

 With that consideration in mind, Egbert explained that to determine whether a Bivens remedy exists in a particular case, the court must undertake a two-step process.
 At the first step, a court must “ask whether the case presents a new Bivens context—i.e., is it meaningfully different from the three cases in which the [Supreme] Court has implied a damages action.”
 Egbert, 596 U.S. at 492 (internal quotations and alterations omitted).
 The three cases in which the Supreme Court has held that the Constitution provides an implied cause of action through which plaintiffs can seek damages from federal officers who violate their constitutional rights are Bivens, in which the Court held that a plaintiff could seek damages from the Federal Bureau of Narcotics agents who allegedly violated his Fourth Amendment right to be free from unreasonable searches and seizures; Davis v.
 Passman, 442 U.S. 228 (1979), in which the Court provided a remedy for the plaintiff who alleged that her employer, a Member of Congress, had discriminated against her because of her sex, which was a Fifth Amendment due process violation; and Carlson v.
 Green, 446 U.S. 14 (1980), in which the Court held that the estate of a deceased prisoner could seek damages from federal prison officials for violating the prisoner’s Eighth Amendment right to be free from cruel and unusual punishment.
 Pettibone v.
 Russell, 59 F.4th 449, 454 (9th Cir.
 2023).
 In Pettibone, the Ninth Circuit explained that the plaintiff’s asserted Bivens claim that the defendant violated the Fourth Amendment presented a new context because the federal officer defendant was of a different rank than the officers in Bivens, his actions took place at a higher level of generality than the Bivens officers, his legal mandate of directing a multi-agency operation to protect federal property was under an executive order, and providing a Bivens remedy would create an increased risk of disruptive intrusion by the courts into the other branches’ functioning.
 Id. at 455, 457 (concluding that “no Bivens cause of action exists in this case”).

+In Goldey v.
+Fields, the Supreme Court held that an excessive force claim against federal prison officials by a federal prisoner arose in a new context and that special factors counselled against implying a Bivens remedy for such a claim.
+606 U.S. 942, 943-44 (2025) (per curiam).
+Specifically, “Congress has actively legislated in the area of prisoner litigation but has not enacted a statutory cause of action for money damages,” such that “extending Bivens to allow an Eighth Amendment claim for excessive force could have negative systemic consequences for prison officials and the ‘inordinately difficult undertaking’ of running a prison,” and “‘an alternative remedial structure’ already exists for aggrieved federal prisoners.”
+Id. at 944 (citation omitted).